Small Businesses Struggle To Pay Wages Amid Coronavirus Lockdown

 "We have no funds to pay wages," said K.E.
-Raghunathan, former national president of AIMO, who runs a solar parts' manufacturing unit in the Southern Indian city of Chennai.
+Raghunathan, former national president of AIMO, who runs a solar parts' manufacturing unit in Chennai.

 "Our first priority is to pay electricity bills, rent, bank loans and social security contributions of employees," he said, adding that they faced delays in payments from clients, including the government.

-India has so far recorded more than 4,200 coronavirus cases a death toll of 114 people.
+India has so far recorded more than 4,200 coronavirus cases a death count of 114 people.

-Beyond delayed payments, Indian exports have also been hit by the pandemic, and companies have faced over 50 per cent cancellations in orders, said Ajay Sahai, director general of the Federation of Indian Export Organisations (FIEO), nearly half of whose members are small businesses.
+Beyond delayed payments, exports have also been hit by the pandemic, and companies have faced over 50% cancellations in orders, said Ajay Sahai, director general of the Federation of Indian Export Organisations (FIEO), nearly half of whose members are small businesses.

 Among the worst hit are lifestyle products such as carpets, handicrafts and apparel, he said.

-Small businesses account for nearly one-quarter of the country's $2.9 trillion economy and employ more than 500 million workers, according to government estimates.
+Small businesses account for nearly one-quarter of India's $2.9 trillion economy and employ more than 500 million workers, according to government estimates.

 Amarjeet Kaur, national general secretary of All India Trade Union Congress, estimates that more than 5 million workers have suffered a partial or full loss of wages.

-India's unemployment rate rose to 10.4 per cent this week from 7.2 per cent in early February, according to estimates by Centre for Monitoring Indian Economy, a Mumbai-based private think-tank.
+India's unemployment rate rose to 10.4% this week from 7.2% in early February, according to estimates by Centre for Monitoring Indian Economy, a Mumbai-based private think-tank.

 Even workers who were able to access some government relief this week faced delays at banks.